BiodiversityDataScienceCorp/Data-in-the-wild-LC/README.md

 We completed the course with group independent projects based on real antarctica data, culminating in 1. data visualization(s) and abstract, and 2. oral presentation of the visualizations.
 Information on independent projects is located within the independent project folder.

-## Course Material Organization in Github
+## Course Material Organization

 The lessons are organized by module and week.
-In each module, there is a readme file explaining the broad goals.
-Each week also has a read me file explaining the sequence of activities.
 Our course schedule is located in the extras folder.

 We generally structured each module as follows:

 Day 1: Lecture or discussion-based introduction to the quantitative and narrative content